mwhsu/shoutout-24c1d/content/pages/index.md

   - type: features_section
     title: How does this work?
     features:
-      - title: Create a Shoutout campaign
+      - title: Create a Shoutouts Campaign
         content: >
           Create a campaign by letting us know exactly what you need - Goals, Budget, Timeline and Target Demographic.